ginkoid/dtesters-es/readme.md

 ### Before running
 * Create an elasticsearch cluster.
 A single node assigned 512MB of memory should work, but you should be able to dedicate at least 1GB to elasticsearch.
-* Install the `analysis-phonetic` elasticsearch plugin into all of your nodes.
+* Copy the `app_data` folder into your elasticsearch config directory.
 * Create an index, using the settings and mappings from `es-index.json`
 * Create a `.env` file, containing all the environment variables defined in `.env.example`